Location: Decatur Ballroom

 David I. Klein

-David I. Klein is an Istanbul-based journalist covering religion in Europe and the Middle East, with 75+ stories in RNS, a former Europe Correspondent for the Jewish telegraphic Agency, and former reporter for The Forward, The Organized Crime and Corruption Reporting Project and CNN.
+David I. Klein is an Istanbul-based journalist covering the intersection of religion and international affairs across Europe and the Middle East.
+He's a frequent contributor to the Religion News Service, a former Europe correspondent for the Jewish Telegraphic Agency, and has previously worked at the Forward, Organized Crime and Corruption Reporting Project and CNN.